New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 Q1: What are the key differences between the Balanced and Growth categories?

 A1: The growth category involves a minimum NZD 5 million investment within 3 years in actively managed investments, such as direct and managed funds.
 The residency requirement is only 21 days.
-The balanced category involves a minimum NZD 10 million investment for 5 years, and the investment can be a combination of investment options, such as bonds and property.
-One must reside in New Zealand for 105 days.
+The balanced category requires a minimum NZD 10 million investment for a period of 5 years, which can be a combination of investment options, including bonds and property.
+One must reside in New Zealand for a minimum of 105 days.

-Q2: After applying, may I change from the Growth to the Balanced category?
+Q2: After applying, may I change the Growth to the Balanced category?

-A2: Yes, one can switch the investment category once within the duration of an application.
-This gives increased flexibility to switch investment plans as and when needed.
+A2: Yes, one can switch the investment category once during the application duration.
+This provides increased flexibility to switch investment plans as needed.

 Q3: Will there be a language test requirement for the new scheme?